Eschatologue/CM_wiki/docs/gameplay/homebrew/fishing/index.md

 The Fishing Rods table below lists various fishing rods along with their associated costs and features.
 Each rod includes the following details:

-**Bait Slot**{ .inl } A fishing rod can be equipped with bait to attract fish.
+**Bait Slot**{.inl} A fishing rod can be equipped with bait to attract fish.
 Some baits provide flat bonuses, while others may increase the number of fish caught.

-**Tackle Slot**{ .inl } A fishing rod can be equipped with specific tackles to modify its functionality.
+**Tackle Slot**{.inl} A fishing rod can be equipped with specific tackles to modify its functionality.

 ##### Fishing Rods